hpcleuven/VscDocumentation/source/compute/software/python_package_management.rst

    (build) dependencies from loaded modules instead of building in an isolated environment.

 #.
-Once you finish your work in the virtual environment, use the command
+Once your work is finished, use the command ``deactivate`` to deactivate your
-   ``deactivate`` to exit it:
+   virtual environment:

    .. code-block:: shell
-      :caption: The command ``deactivate`` will bring you back to the standard shell

       (venv-zen4) $ deactivate